lawrennd/snippets/_information-game/includes/intelligence-thermodynamics-connection.md

 \notes{ATP synthase functions as a rotary molecular motor that synthesizes ATP from ADP and inorganic phosphate using a proton gradient.
 The system uses the proton gradient as both an energy source and an information source about the cell's energetic state and exploits Brownian motion through a ratchet mechanism.
 It converts information about proton locations into mechanical rotation and ultimately chemical energy with approximately 3-4 protons required per ATP.}

 \includeyoutube{kXpzp4RDGJI}{800}{600}{130}

+\notes{Estimates suggest that one synapse firing may require $10^4$ ATP molecules, so around $4 \times 10^4$ protons.
+The human brain contains around 10^14 synapses, each firing about once every five seconds, meaning we require approximately 10^18 protons per second to power the synapses in our brain.
+With each proton having six degrees of freedom, it seems that the memory capacity distributed across the ATP Synthase in our brain must be of order $6 \times 10^18$ bits per second or 750 petabytes of information per second.
+Of course this memory capacity woudl be devolved across the trillions of neurons within mitochondria that contain thousands of ATP synthase molecules.}

 \endif